smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 The minimum balance is calculated using the current fast gas price, the Gas Limit you entered for your Upkeep, and the max gas multiplier.
 To find the latest value for the `gasCeilingMultiplier`, see the [Registry Configuration](../overview/#configuration) section on the Network Overview page.

 To account for gas price fluctuations, maintain a balance that is 3 to 5 times the minimum balance.

-# Registration Completion
-After you register your Upkeep and it is approved with sufficient funds, the Chainlink Keeper Network starts to simulate `checkUpkeep` calls and execute your contract's `performUpkeep` function as needed.

-You have now successfully built and registered a Keeper Compatible contract with the Chainlink Keeper Network.

 # Useful Patterns